charmander/razorleaf/readme.md

   JavaScript and include the block if the result is truthy (by the same rules as JavaScript’s `if`).
 It may be followed by an `else` block.

+- `include (name)` will call `options.load()` to retrieve a subtemplate and insert its contents as if to replace the `include` block.

 - `doctype` will insert the string `<!DOCTYPE html>`.

 ## Upcoming features

-- Replaceable blocks and template extension/inclusion
+- Replaceable blocks and template extension

 [Jade]: http://jade-lang.com/